Toledo invariant of lattices in SU(2,1) via symmetric square: Introduction

-This case is interesting since the symmetric space of $SU(4, 2)$ has both Hermitian and quanternionic structures and it is worth to study the interplay between them.
-We will consider several different embeddings coming from the natural holomorphic, totally real and symmetric square representations, and obtain \begin{thm}There are at least 4 distinct connected components in $\chi(\Gamma,SU(4,2))$ where $\Gamma\subset SU(2,1)$ is a uniform lattice. \end{thm} Here the group $SU(4,2)$ acts on $\text{Hom}(\Gamma, SU(4,2))$ via conjugation on the target group and the character variety is defined by in the sense of geometric invariant theory.
+As a starting point, we consider the simplest case $n\ge 4$.
+This case is interesting because the symmetric space of $SU(n, 2)$ has both Hermitian and quanternionic structures and it is worth to study the interplay between them.
+We will consider several different embeddings coming from the natural holomorphic, totally real and symmetric square representations, and obtain \begin{thm} There are at least 7 distinct connected components in $\chi(\Gamma,SU(n,2))$ where $\Gamma\subset SU(2,1)$ is a uniform lattice. \end{thm} Here the group $SU(n,2)$ acts on $\text{Hom}(\Gamma, SU(n,2))$ via conjugation on the target group and the character variety is defined by in the sense of geometric invariant theory.

 This is one of the first examples known in higher dimensional complex hyperbolic lattices.
-For different examples of character variety $\chi(\Gamma, SU(2,1))$, see \cite{Domingo}.
+For different examples of character variety $\chi(\Gamma, SU(2,1)) $, see \cite{Domingo}.
 It is known in surface group case that there are $6(g-1)+1$ distinct components in $\chi(\pi_1(S), PSU(2,1))$ \cite{GKL,Xia}.
-Indeed, in \cite{GKL}, a discrete faithful representation into $SU(2,1)$ is constructed that on each component of $S\setminus \Sigma_0$, where $\Sigma_0$ is a set of disjoint simple closed geodesics, the representation stabilizes either a complex line or a totally real plane.
+Indeed, in \cite{GKL}, a discrete faithful representation $\rho\in \chi(\Gamma, SU(2,1))$ is constructed such that on each component of $S\setminus \Sigma_0$, where $\Sigma_0$ is a set of disjoint simple closed geodesics, $\rho$ stabilizes either a complex line or a totally real plane.
 Then the Toledo invariants are maximal on pieces contained in complex line, are zero on pieces contained in totally real plane.
 Hence one can realize any even integer between $\chi(S)$ and $-\chi(S)$.
 This implies that there are $6(g-1)+1$ distinct components in $\chi(\pi_1(S), PSU(2,1))$.